wbfw109/study-core/README.md

 ---

-## 4. Services
+## 5. Services

 Purpose of All Services is **Scaffolding** or **Minimum viable product (MVP)** for PoC

-### 4.1.
+### 5.1.
 Glossary service

-It provides English words as **tree structure**, I learned and related with Computer Science, with description in Korean.
+It provides English words with description in Korean related with Computer Science as **tree structure**, that I learned  .

 Main tech is **Pynecone** (Web full stack framework); Set of **_FastAPI, NextJS, React_**